hdavid16/InventoryManagement.jl/README.md

 ### Example 1

 This example is for a 100 period simulation of a supply network with one plant (node 1) that supplies a retailer (node 3), with stochastic demand for product `:A`.
 Node 3, has an alternate supplier, which is a distribution center (node 2).
 Node 3 prefers replenishing from the plant, which has a lower lead time.
-A `s,S` reorder policy is used.
+A `(s,S)` reorder policy is used at the retailer.
+When the on-hand level for material `:A` is depleted at the plant, the plant begins transforming raw material `:B` into `:A`.
 There is limited raw material supply at the plant.
-When raw material (`:B`) stocks-out, node 3 switches to node 2 for its supply.
+When the raw material stocks-out, node 3 switches to node 2 for its supply.

 *See code [here](https://github.com/hdavid16/InventoryManagement.jl/blob/master/examples/ex1.jl).*